NVQ L2 DIPLOMA IN COPPICING & GREENWOOD TRADES

 How much will it cost?

-There will be some optional costs for specialist equipment as follows:
+There will be some costs for specialist equipment as follows:

 Safety boots, gloves, head-gear and eye protectors, chainsaw trousers, personal 1st Aid kit. £340 approx.